Rated a solid 7/10.

-- Banned in China: His website, he insists that he did nothing in particular to offend them.
+- Banned in China: His website; he insists he did nothing in particular to offend them.

-- Due to that, he's became an adamant critic of Mainland China and appeals for boycotting China-produced goods.
+- Due to the ban, he has become an adamant critic of Mainland China, and appeals for boycotting China-produced goods.

 "The mighty president of China is afraid of piero scaruffi [sic]."

 - Bias Steamroller: A noted example.
-He ranks the genres jazz, classical music and avantgarde rock miles above anything else in music, especially pop.
+He ranks jazz, classical music, and avant-garde miles above any other musical genres, particularly pop/rock.

-- Bilingual Bonus: His website largely is written in both Italian and English, the English version sometimes being a very short summary instead of a proper translation.
+- Bilingual Bonus: His website is largely written in both Italian and English.
+Sometimes the English version is only, however, a short summary rather than a full translation of the Italian text.